giankdiluvi/giankdiluvi.github.io/yvr.md

 If you can, go to their Great Northern Way location; it's beautiful.
 - Funk Coffee House in downtown is pretty cool and carries House of Funk beans.
 Great for working.
+- Single V in Burnaby.
+They frequently carry Wilton Benitez beans.
 - Modus on Broadway.
 Small shop but don't be fooled: their coffee is top notch.
+- R Ki in Richmond carries some great beans.
+You can also prepare your own pourover.
 - Analog, Pallet, or Kafka if you're in Downtown.
 - Timbertrain (the one in Port Moody is like a weird real estate exposition).
 - Agro is the cheapest good quality specialty coffee roaster but I've never been to their coffee shop.

-Specialty coffee shops I haven't gone to but want to:
-Single V in Burnaby (got a beautiful Wilton Benitez from them).
-Sunny M and R Ki in Richmond.

 Check out [Vancouver Coffee Snob](https://www.vancouvercoffeesnob.com/) for more recommendations.